 An Introduction To Tethered Drones

-The military has utilized drones since the early 2000s, but it was only as recent as 2016 they received a green light for commercial use.
+The military has utilized drones since the early 2000s, but it was only as recent as 2016 drone technology received a green light for commercial use.

 A drone, frequently referred to as an Unmanned Aerial Vehicle (UAV), is correctly known as a UAS: Unmanned Aerial System.